C&NN Associate Brother Yusuf Abdul-Wasi contributes the following:

 Are GPS devices making us overly dependent on technology at the expense of learning about and orienting within our surroundings?
 Studies say they are.
 They also may be partially responsible for Nature Disconnect around the developing world.

-There are positive aspects to GPS and…Continue
+There are positive aspects to GPS and other positioning devices.
+They have created a surge of popularity…Continue

 Added by Suz Lipman on March 9, 2011 at 5:29pm — No Comments